juma-paul/Generative-AI/multi-model-chatbot/README.md

 # Multi-Modal Chatbot

 ## Overview
-The **Multi-Modal Chatbot** is a web-based AI application that enhances customer support through multimodal interactions.
-It supports both **text and voice** communication and utilizes document-based context retrieval for improved responses.
+The **Multi-Modal Chatbot** is a web-based AI application that enhances user interactions through multimodal communication.
+It supports both **text and voice** inputs and utilizes document-based context retrieval to provide more accurate responses.

 ![conversation tab](./images/conv.png)